CLTSG/CLT-CLEVER-KVM/CODEC_INFO.md

 This document outlines the video and audio technologies used in Clever KVM for high-quality, low-latency remote desktop access.

-## Video Codecs
+## Video Codec

-Clever KVM supports multiple video codecs to balance quality, performance, and compatibility:
+Clever KVM uses H.264 (AVC) encoding via WebRTC for optimal performance:

-### H.264 (AVC)
+### WebRTC H.264 (AVC)

-- **Description**: The default codec, offering good compatibility across devices and browsers
+- **Description**: The primary and only codec, optimized for real-time streaming
 - **Advantages**:
   - Hardware acceleration on most devices
-  - Wide browser support
+  - Universal browser support via WebRTC
-  - Good compression efficiency
+  - Excellent compression efficiency for real-time use
+  - Built-in network adaptation and error correction
+  - Low-latency streaming with RTP protocol
-- **Best for**: General use cases where compatibility is important
+- **Best for**: All use cases requiring real-time remote desktop access

-### H.265 (HEVC)

-- **Description**: The successor to H.264, offering better compression
-- **Advantages**:
+- **Features**:
-  - 25-50% better compression than H.264 at the same quality
+  - Adaptive bitrate based on network conditions
+  - Automatic keyframe insertion for error recovery
+  - Slice-based encoding for better error resilience
-  - Hardware acceleration on newer devices
+  - Hardware acceleration when available (NVENC, QuickSync, etc.)
-  - Better quality at lower bitrates
-- **Best for**: Limited bandwidth scenarios or when highest quality is needed
-- **Limitations**: Limited browser support, may require client-side decoding

-### AV1

-- **Description**: Next-generation open codec with excellent compression
-- **Advantages**:
-  - Superior compression efficiency (30-50% better than H.265)
-  - Royalty-free
-  - Increasing hardware support
-- **Best for**: Future-proofing and very bandwidth-constrained scenarios
-- **Limitations**: Limited hardware support, higher CPU usage for software decoding

-### JPEG (Legacy)

-- **Description**: Frame-by-frame JPEG compression
-- **Advantages**:
-  - Universal compatibility
-  - Simple implementation
-- **Best for**: Fallback when other codecs aren't supported
-- **Limitations**: Higher bandwidth usage, lower quality

 ## Performance Optimizations